 South Korea stands to lose billions as a result of BTS’ upcoming military service, Fortune reports.

 “Between 2014 and 2023, analysts projected BTS would have contributed $29.1 trillion to the South Korean economy.” pic.twitter.com/0KDab0j03l

 As well as world-class musicians, economic superpowers, and ambassadors for their country, BTS are also active in the international political, philanthropic and human rights spheres, as their influence and impact transcends language, cultural and national borders.

 The previous President of the Republic of Korea elected them as Special Presidential Envoys for Future Generations and Culture, inviting them to give talks at the United Nations on many occasions.

 In addition to their role as Presidential Envoys, the group are also long-standing Unicef ambassadors, partnering with the Korean Committee of the non-profit to promote their “Love Myself” campaign – a support program for victims of violence.

-Their grasp on the attention of the international youth has even been noticed by the White House, as in June earlier this year, the band was invited by President Biden to give a landmark briefing on Asian inclusion and ending anti-Asian hate crime in the US.
+What’s more, in June earlier this year, the band was invited by President Biden to give a landmark briefing on Asian inclusion and ending anti-Asian hate crime in the US at the White House.